I've been making a living from affiliate marketing the last decade.

 Things to keep in mind when finding a niche

 You'll also need to make sure you can actually sell this product online.
-Luckily, in 2022, you can sell almost anything online.
+Luckily, these days, you can sell almost anything online.

 3. Start promoting your affiliate products